neptune-ai/docs/docs/python-api/how-to/track.rst

    with neptune.create_experiment() as exp:
        exp.send_image('quokka', img_pil)

-As a result, quokka image is associated with the experiment
+As a result, a quokka image is associated with the experiment:

 .. image:: ../../_static/images/how-to/ht-img-channel-1.png
    :target: ../../_static/images/how-to/ht-img-channel-1.png